lechaps/lechaps/docs/citations/architecture.md

 ---

-> One of the most dangerous phrases in the English language is: “We’ve always done it this way.”
+> One of the most dangerous phrases in the English language is: "We've always done it this way."

 Grace Hopper